i2p/i2p.www/i2p2www/blog/2015/01/20/31C3-trip-report.rst

 .. _{{ _('`great offense`') }}: https://tails.boum.org/news/On_0days_exploits_and_disclosure/index.en.html

 {% trans -%}
-Biting Bird also handles support, and she tells us the number one issue is how long I2P takes to start up and be useful for browsing I2P sites.
+BitingBird also handles support, and she tells us the number one issue is how long I2P takes to start up and be useful for browsing I2P sites.
 Her standard answer is "wait ten more minutes" and that seems to be effective.
 I2P is particularly slow to startup on Tails since it does not persist peer data by